sunxiaotianmg/Mapster/Data-types.md

 ```
 ### Mappable Objects

-Mapster can map 2 different objects using the following rules
+Mapster can map two different objects using the following rules
 - Source and destination property names are the same.
 Ex: `dest.Name = src.Name`
 - Source has get method.
 Ex: `dest.Name = src.GetName()`
 - Source property has child object which can flatten to destination.
 Ex: `dest.ContactName = src.Contact.Name` or `dest.Contact_Name = src.Contact.Name`